abbioinfo/CyAnno/README.md

 Column 1: Path of FCS/CSV file with live cells (non-debris; non-doublets) which will be cell labelled by CyAnno.

-Column 2: Identifier of the sample.
+Column 2: Identifier of the training sample.
 In case, this sample is also used for manual gating to generate training dataset, the identifier must match with column 3 of training dataset.

 Example file can be found in **_example/LivecellsTraining.csv.csv_**